Leslie-Acct/rct25/materials/How to Coordinate a State Disinformation Campaign.md

 #### 2.2.1 Retweeting Within the Network

-Retweeting means one account retweet within same group or agent.
-Retweeting is up to 48% in all NIS accounts.
+Retweeting refers to one account retweeting within the same group or agent.Up to 48% of retweets were made within the NIS network.
 The density and darkness of connections in the retweet network highlight this varied pattern—some agents showed strong internal coordination, while others retweeted inconsistently.

 ![Figure 2: Retweet Pattern](Figure2_Retweet_Pattern.png)

-From panel (a), the larger nodes represents the accountreceived more retweets  from other NIS accounts; the darker it appears, the higher the percentage of its retweets within the NIS network.
+In panel (a), the larger nodes represents accounts that received more retweets from other NIS accounts; the darker it appears, the higher the percentage of its retweets within the NIS network.
 This structure reveals targeted amplification rather than organic engagement.

 From panel (b), we can see more clear srtucture of the retweeting strategy.
 From clusters(highlighted in yellow), the agents 7, 15, 16 and 19 created one or two central accounts, retweeting within themselves.
 While other agents show a coordinated strategy, retweeting each other.